netdata/netdata/docs/cloud/alerts-configuration-manager.md

 # Creating Alerts with Netdata Alerts Configuration Manager

-The Netdata Alerts Configuration Manager allows subscribers to easily set up alerts directly from the Netdata Dashboard.
+The Netdata Alerts Configuration Manager enables subscribers to easily set up alerts directly from the Netdata Dashboard.
 More details on subscriptions can be found [here](https://www.netdata.cloud/pricing/).

 ## Using the Alerts Configuration Manager